 The Team’s responsibility vs The Dev’s responsibility

-The artefacts – i.e., Features, Scenarios and Steps – derived via Behavior Driven Development are developed and maintained by the entire team.
-The BA/Product Owner is responsible for making sure the derived Scenarios cover the requirements adequately; QA’s/Test Engineer’s responsibility is to make sure the scenarios derived test all of the requirements and the Developer’s responsibility is to make sure the code is implemented correctly as per the derived scenarios.
+The artifacts – i.e., Features, Scenarios, and Steps – derived via Behavior Driven Development are developed and maintained by the entire team.
 These combined responsibilities have to be maintained throughout the duration of the project for BDD to be effective.

 Black Box vs White Box Testing